strangeglyph/mediamanager-nix/README.md

 If you just want the application:

 - `mediamanager-nix.packages.${your-system}.virtual-env` contains the virtual env with all dependencies
-- `mediamanager-nix.packages.${your-system}.application` is a wrapper script that performs the database migrations and then launch the server.
+- `mediamanager-nix.packages.${your-system}.frontend` contains the web frontend
+- `mediamanager-nix.packages.${your-system}.assets` contains other required assets such as database migrations
-- `mediamanager-nix.packages.${your-system}.default` is the same as `application`.
+- `mediamanager-nix.packages.${your-system}.default` contains all of the above as well as two wrapper scripts:
+  - `media-manager-run-migrations` runs the database migrations
+  - `media-manager-launch` uses fastapi to launch the backend Neither of the wrapper script will work properly without some necessary configuration, see module implementation for details

 To use the nixos module, import it: